exonum/exonum-doc/src/architecture/configuration.md

 ## Genesis Configuration

-**Genesis configuration** is the global configuration necessary to start a new node.
+**Genesis configuration** is the global configuration which is necessary to start a new node.
 While nodes update the global configuration using the supervisor service, a node need to get the genesis configuration from a trusted source.
 Indeed, at the point the genesis config is used, the node